Computational framework for monolithic coupling for thin fluid flow in contact interfaces: Computational framework

 In order to apply the augmented Lagrangian method (see discussion in Section~\ref{sec:var}), we append a scalar Lagrange multiplier to each node of the potential contact surface $\Gamma$.
 Thus, on each face $\Gamma_\text{el}$ we consider interpolation of the gap and Lagrange multiplier function as, respectively:

-where $n$ is the number of nodes adjacent to a face $\Gamma_\text{el}$, $g_i$ is the nodal gap value, $N_i$ is the shape function associated with the node $i$, $\{\xi,\eta\}$ are local parametrization coordinates of a finite-element face, see Fig.~\ref{fig:sketch_contact}.
+where $n$ is the number of nodes adjacent to a face $\Gamma_\text{el}$, $N_i$ is the shape function associated with the node $i$, $\{\xi,\eta\}$ are local parametrization coordinates of a finite-element face, see Fig.~\ref{fig:sketch_contact}.
+Furthermore, $g_i = g_{0i} + \vec{u}_i\cdot\vec{\nu}$ is the gap value of the node $i$, where $g_{0i}$ is the initial gap and $\vec{u}_i$ is the displacement vector of the given node.
 Note that the same shape functions are used here for interpolation of geometric gap and Lagrange multipliers, however, it is not a necessary condition.
 We used bilinear shape functions associated with quadrilateral faces of the discretized surface, nonetheless, polynomials of higher order can be utilized, see~\citep{puso2008segment}.

 Due to the considered ``face-to-rigid-surface'' discretization and associated interpolation~\eqref{eq:interp}, the contact constraints~\eqref{eq:hsm} cannot be satisfied point-wise on the surface $\Gamma$.
 To overcome this inconsistency, we follow the mortar approach~\citep{puso2004_3d,puso2004mortar} and consider the third condition in~\eqref{eq:hsm} in the integral form over the surface $\Gamma$: